What Is the Atmosphere?

 The atmosphere is a mixture of gases that surrounds the Earth.
 It helps make life possible by providing us with air to breathe, shielding us from harmful ultraviolet (UV) radiation coming from the Sun, trapping heat to warm the planet, and preventing extreme temperature differences between day and night.
-Each of the planets in our solar system have an atmosphere, but none of them have the same ratio of gases or layered structure as Earth's atmosphere.
+Without the atmosphere, temperatures would be well below freezing everywhere on Earth's surface.
+Instead, the heat absorbed and trapped by our atmosphere keeps our planet's average surface temperature at a balmy 15°C (59°F).
+Some of the atmosphere's gases, like carbon dioxide, are particularly good at absorbing and trapping radiation.
+Changes in the amounts of these gases directly affect our climate.

 Gases in Earth's Atmosphere

-Nitrogen and oxygen are by far the most common gases in Earth's atmosphere.
+Nitrogen and oxygen are by far the most common gases in our atmosphere.
 Dry air is composed of about 78% nitrogen (N2) and about 21% oxygen (O2).
-The remaining less than 1% of the atmosphere is a mixture of gases, including Argon (Ar) and carbon dioxide (CO2).
+The remaining less than 1% of the atmosphere is a mixture of gases, including argon (Ar) and carbon dioxide (CO2).
 The atmosphere also contains varying amounts of water vapor, on average about 1%.
 There are also many, tiny, solid or liquid particles, called aerosols, in the atmosphere.
 Aerosols can be made of dust, spores and pollen, salt from sea spray, volcanic ash, smoke, and pollutants introduced through human activity.

 Earth's Atmosphere Has Layers

 The atmosphere becomes thinner (less dense and lower in air pressure) the further it extends from the Earth's surface.
 It gradually gives way to the vacuum of space.
 There is no precise top of the atmosphere, but the area between 100-120 km (62-75 miles) above the Earth's surface is often considered the boundary between the atmosphere and space because the air is so thin here.
 However, there are measurable traces of atmospheric gases beyond this boundary, detectable for hundreds of kilometers/miles from Earth's surface.